 Summer was saying that in initial meetings she works to understand just how her clients use a space.
-For this, some early meetings may take place in the home … as the client(s) go about their average, any-day, daily activities.
-Take, for example – a kitchen, then perhaps Summer might suggest a consultation, which would involve a meal cooked at/in the home … with the entire family present.
+For this, some early meetings may take place in the home, as the client(s) go about their average, any-day, daily activities.
+Take, for example – a kitchen, then perhaps Summer might suggest a consultation.
+This consultation would involve a meal cooked at/in the home, with the entire family present.

 Now, yes, I know . . . while Houzz probably still couldn’t cook you dinner (Wait! … *checking* … Nope.
 Still can’t; I’m sorry – Not yet), there are still many things that Houzz can do.
 And our panel that day seemed to agree.

 I know you know Houzz is an excellent source for inspiration and a great go-to when you just want gorgeous house stuff to look at.
 And I know pros know that it is a great free tool for helping you market your business.
 To that end, I might suggest my post – Houzz in the House, but continuing.

 In the webinar “Using Houzz to Market Your Business,” host Annie Nozawa tells us that Houzz is currently receiving 300+ millions monthly page views from 9+ million unique visitors.
 Many, as I suggested, are homeowners looking for ideas, inspiration and in many cases – they are looking for the right pros.
 Pros that they can work with.

 Along with this, and as identified by the platform’s annual Houzz & Home Survey, Annie notes a changing in the general expectations of homeowners.
 On Houzz, specifically, users actively collect images into virtual manila folders, aka Ideabooks – some 3 million created so far.
 Perhaps due to the confidence afforded by “an initial safe distance” (my words), it appears that these same homeowners, who are certainly more empowered today, start earlier with the planning for their projects.